So you want to start a money-making blog?

 Read it here: Best Free WordPress Themes for Blogs.

-For lots more advice on how to pick your perfect theme, I have the perfect guide.
+For lots more advice on how to pick your perfect theme, I have an extensive guide.

 Read it here: How to pick a WordPress theme.